Research Project

 New Zealand is surrounded by ocean, and both our climate and our climate extremes (such as droughts, heatwaves, floods and tropical storms) are highly impacted by ocean temperatures.
 The ocean is also changing rapidly – it’s absorbing more heat, ocean currents are shifting, and we’re experiencing longer and more intense marine heatwaves.
 The more we understand the pace and scale of these changes, the better we can plan to adapt.

-This suite of research is examining how the ocean system around New Zealand is changing.
-Using results from the New Zealand Earth System Model, we are currently trying to understand how the highly fertile environment of the sub-tropical front might change.
+This suite of research examined how the ocean system around New Zealand is changing.
+Using results from the New Zealand Earth System Model, we sought to understand how the highly fertile environment of the sub-tropical front might change.
 Future changes will determine the locations of fishing hotspots, influence species’ distribution and provide pathways for invasive species.
-Improved modelling of the ocean system through this research will feed back into global modelling efforts.
-We are also engaging with other research programmes to make sure climate projections for Aotearoa take into account all current knowledge.
+Improved modelling of the ocean system through this research was intended to feed back into global modelling efforts.
+We also engaged with other research programmes to make sure climate projections for Aotearoa take into account all current knowledge.

 You can find detailed information about the research underway in the drop-downs below.